-Spain is our next booth as we continue around World Showcase during the 2019 Epcot International Food & Wine Festival at Walt Disney World.
-In this Global Marketplace review, we’ll look at the menu prices, share food photos, and offer thoughts on what is–and is not–worth your money or Disney Dining Plan credits.
+Spain is a booth in World Showcase during the 2021 Epcot International Food & Wine Festival at Walt Disney World.
+In this Global Marketplace review, we’ll look at the menu prices, share food photos, and offer thoughts on what is–and is not–worth your money.

 DisneyWorld.com describes the Spain Global Marketplace as follows: “Travel to España for pleasing cuisine that’s unrivaled—from paella to seafood that’s straight from Basque Country.”
 We’d probably disagree about the unrivaled part, or that anyone is traveling any farther than the local Publix deli case when stopping at the Spain food booth…